Highway-Kebabbery/Job-Scraper/README.md

 3. Open Termux.
 4. Ensure you are in `/data/data/com.termux/files/home/`.
 5. Run: `ls`.
 You should see the compressed project folder.
+    * Note: You should only have one version of the project downloaded at any given time.
+Remove old versions before upgrading.
 6. Run: `tar -xf Job-Scraper-<version number>.tar.gz` to extract the files here.
     * The extracted project folder MUST be in `/data/data/com.termux/files/home/` to run.
 7. Run: `chmod 700 Job-Scraper-<version number>` to set permissions.